tbhb/typing-graph/RELEASING.md

 git push origin main --tags
 ```

-Note: If version was already uploaded to PyPI, you must use a new version number.
+Note: if version was already uploaded to PyPI, you must use a new version number.

 ### Package install fails from TestPyPI